jhaber-zz/cluster-wine/README.md

 * These findings reinforce some of the key features from Cortez et al. (2009)--e.g., sulphates for red wines and alcohol for white--while sidelining others--e.g., sulfur dioxide for red wines and sulphates for white.
 However, the main contribution here is about _groups_ of features, not individual features

-## Example visualization

-TBD

 ## Next steps

 ### Improving the codebase

 * Convert repetitive analysis code into functions for reproducibility
+* Visualize correlations
-* Look for outliers and consider how these might shape the results
+* Investigate how outliers might shape the results
 * Use cross-validation to get more robust sense for how important these clusters are in their impacts on perceived quality

 ### To learn about wines